gabledata/tutorial/README.md

 ### Allow Github to Run Workflow

-Github is cautious when running workflows for forked repositories so you need to grant explicit permission to run the workflows on the tutorial repository.
+Github is cautious when running workflows for forked repositories so you need to grant explicit permission to run the workflows for the tutorial.
 Navigate to your forked repository in Github and click on the Actions tab.
 You'll see a message like the following:

 ![Allow Workflows](./static/github_allow_workflows.png)

 Click on the "I understand my workflows, go ahead and enable them" button.
+This will give Github permission to run the CI/CD checks that come bundled with the tutorial.

 ### Get Your API Key